DavidWells/analytics/packages/analytics-util-cookie/README.md

 # Cookie Utilities

-A tiny <!-- AUTO-GENERATED-CONTENT:START (pkgSize) -->`474 bytes`<!-- AUTO-GENERATED-CONTENT:END --> cookie utility library with fallbacks.
+A tiny cookie utility library with fallbacks in <!-- AUTO-GENERATED-CONTENT:START (pkgSize) -->`474 bytes`<!-- AUTO-GENERATED-CONTENT:END -->.

 This module will automatically fail back to global window storage if `cookies` are not available.